DssFactory/DssFactory.github.io/_services/DigitalTwins.md

 ## How do we work:

-- Work with a partner: If you do not have the in-house expertise to create a Digital Twins platform, you can work with a partner who does.
+- **Work with a partner**: If you do not have the in-house expertise to create a Digital Twins platform, you can work with a partner who does.
 This can be a good option if you need to get a Digital Twins platform up and running quickly or if you do not have the resources to develop the platform yourself.
-- Use open source software: There are a number of open source software platforms that can be used to create Digital Twins.
+- **Use open source software**: There are a number of open source software platforms that can be used to create Digital Twins.
 This can be a good option if you are on a budget or if you want to have more control over the development of the platform.
-- Keep the platform up to date: The technology landscape is constantly changing, so it is important to keep the Digital Twins platform up to date with the latest technologies.
+- **Keep the platform up to date**: The technology landscape is constantly changing, so it is important to keep the Digital Twins platform up to date with the latest technologies.
 This will ensure that the platform can meet the changing needs of your customers.
-Get feedback from users: It is important to get feedback from users of the Digital Twins platform.
+- **Get feedback from users**: It is important to get feedback from users of the Digital Twins platform.
 This feedback can be used to improve the platform and make it more user-friendly.